tldr-pages/tldr/pages/linux/cvfsck.md

 `cvfsck -c {{path/to/configuration_file}}`

-- Internal debug use to dump a significant amount of data to the standard output device:
+- Dump a significant amount of data to the standard output device (Internal debug use):

 `cvfsck -d`